isabella232/integrations-learn.en/help/integrations/tutorials/campaign-analytics/campaign-analytics-trigger.md

 ---
-title: Integrate Campaign Standard with Analytics using Triggers  tutorial
+title: Integrate [!DNL Campaign] Standard with [!DNL Analytics] using Triggers  tutorial
 description: Learn how to configure and use triggers for transactional messaging.
 solution: Analytics, Campaign, Campaign Standard
 feature: Integrations